-CNVkit attempts to handle chromosomal sex correctly throughout the analysis
+CNVkit attempts to handle chromosomal sex correctly at every step.

-pipelines.
-Several commands automatically infer a given sample’s chromosomal
+Several commands automatically infer a given sample’s chromosomal sex from the

-sex from the relative copy number of the autosomes and chromosomes X and Y; the
+relative copy number of the autosomes and chromosomes X and Y; the status log

 The sex command runs and report’s CNVkit’s inference for one or more given samples, and can be used on .cnn, .cnr or .cns files at any stage of processing.